You have to pay more to share your account.

-A crackdown on password and account sharing by Netflix has been expected for a while, and now it’s here.
-It means you’ll no longer be able to watch a Netflix account in multiple locations without an extra charge.
+Back in 2023, a crackdown on password and account sharing by Netflix came into force.
+It means you can’t use a Netflix account in multiple locations without an extra charge.

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.

-From 23 May 2023, Netflix will require you to set up a Netflix Household, which will limit viewing from a Netflix account to those on the same broadband connection.
+From 23 May 2023, Netflix implemented the rule that requires you to set up Netflix Household, which limits viewing from a Netflix account to those on the same broadband connection.

-Depending on your Netflix subscription, you’ll be able to invite zero, one or two additional users linked to your account.
+Depending on your Netflix subscription, you can invite one or two additional users linked to your account.

 Here’s how that works with each one, plus the base monthly price:

-- Netflix Standard with adverts (normal price £4.99) – No Extra Members
+- Netflix Standard with adverts (normal price £5.99) – One Extra Member can be added

 They’ll get access to the same picture quality and features as the main account.
 However, they can only watch on a single device at any time.
-It looks like this is in addition to the limits that apply to the main account, which are as follows:
+This is in addition to the limits that apply to the main account, which are as follows:

 - Standard – 2 devices at one time